 Successful adoption requires product value, awareness, interest, sparking desire, and ultimately, the acceptance and integration of the product into people’s lives or businesses.

-Users need to understand a product’s value, often referred to as the ‘aha moment,’ which leads to continued usage and loyalty.
+Users need to understand a product’s value, often called the ‘aha moment,’ which leads to continued usage and loyalty.

-Product adoption is a crucial step in the product life cycle, as it determines a product’s market success or failure.
+Product adoption is a crucial step in the product life cycle, determining a product’s market success or failure.

 What is not product adoption?